sahiliamsso/docs/source/admin-guide/user-authentications.md

 ## Configuring Account Lockout

-Configuring Account Lockout

-Gluu CE is shipped with custom authentication script implementing a basic account lockout policy which will deactivate user’s account after a set amount of consecutive failed login attempts.
+The Gluu Server is shipped with a custom authentication script that implements a basic account lockout policy which will deactivate a users account after a set number of consecutive failed login attempts.

-Script will use authentication settings provided at the “Manage LDAP Authentication” tab of  “Configuration -> Manage Authentication”.
-In case the set threshold of failed logins is reached, “gluuStatus” attribute of user entry in question is set to “inactive” and login counter is reset to zero.
-Counter will also be reset to zero if several unsuccessful login attempts are finally followed by a successful one.
-You can re-enable locked account by settings its “gluuStatus” attribute back to “active” via web UI.
+The script uses authentication settings provided in the `Manage LDAP Authentication` tab within `Configuration` > `Manage Authentication`.
+In case the set threshold of failed logins is reached, the “gluuStatus” attribute of the user in question will be set to `inactive` and login counter is reset to zero.
+The login counter will also be reset to zero if several unsuccessful login attempts are finally followed by a successful one (before exceeding the limit).
+You can re-enable a locked account by settings its `gluuStatus` attribute back to `active` via web UI.

-To configure this feature:

-1. Click on “Configuration -> Manage authentication > Person Authentication Tab” and find “basic_lock” script.
+To configure this feature navigate to `Configuration` > `Manage custom scripts` and find `basic_lock` script on the `Person Authentication` tab.
 There are 2 configurable properties:

-- “Invalid_login_count_attribute” allows to set name of the attribute used to store current amount of failed login attempts.
-It assumes that schema already allows such attribute to appear in user entries.
-Default is “oxCountInvalidLogin” and it’s already supported by Gluu’s LDAP schema
+- `Invalid_login_count_attribute` sets the name of the attribute used to store the current amount of failed login attempts.
+It assumes your schema already allows such an attribute to appear in user entries.
+The default attribute is `oxCountInvalidLogin` and it’s already supported by Gluu’s LDAP schema.

-- “Maximum_invalid_login_attemps” allows to set threshold for number of failed login attempts.
+- `Maximum_invalid_login_attemps` sets the threshold for number of failed login attempts before the user gets locked out.

 ![acct-update](../img/admin-guide/user/acct-lockout-config.png)

-2. After script is configured tick the “Enabled” checkbox
+2. After script is configured tick the `Enabled` checkbox
-3. Click the “Update” button.
+3. Click the `Update` button
-4. Click on “Configuration -> Manage Authentication” on the left menu and select “Default Authentication Method” tab.
+4. Click on `Configuration` > `Manage Authentication` on the left menu and select `Default Authentication Method` tab.
-5. Select “basic_lock” authentication method for oxAuth and/or oxTrust.
+5. Select `basic_lock` authentication method for oxAuth and/or oxTrust.
-6. Click the “Update” button there.
+6. Click the `Update` button there.
 ![acct-update](../img/admin-guide/user/acct-lockout-update.png)